Why is this passage so important?

 What does Jesus say in this passage?

-To this question, Peter gives the wonderful twofold answer:
+To Jesus’ question, Peter gives a twofold answer:

 - “You are the Christ” showing Jesus’ identity as the great expected Messiah.